Pet Wellness Exams

 If you have any concerns about your puppy or kitten’s development, their annual appointment is the best time to discuss their growth.
 Most spayed and neutered pets undergo these procedures early, so your veterinarian will likely discuss these options with you during the first wellness exam.

 Our pets age faster than we do, so we offer cat and dog exams for senior pets that focus on helping our team deliver the most effective care.
 Diagnosing age-related issues that affect your senior pet’s quality of life can help us improve their quality of life and extend the happy years you have with them.
 Often, aging dogs and cats require more frequent wellness exams to keep them in the best health possible.

 Schedule Your Pet’s Wellness Exam at Aquadale Veterinary Clinic Today

 Give your pet the love and care they deserve by scheduling a wellness exam at Aquadale Veterinary Clinic today.
-We are one of the top dog and cat wellness exam providers near Massillon, and we pride ourselves on going above and beyond when caring for pets of all ages.
+We are one of the top providers for a cat and dog wellness exam in Massillon, Ohio.
+We pride ourselves on going above and beyond when caring for pets of all ages.
 Call us today at 330-833-3127 to learn more or schedule an appointment for your pet.